BonBon-exchange/archived-bonbon-web-browser/README.md

 Completed:

-- boards: create a composition of webviews, save it, reuse it, present it
+- boards: create a composition of webviews

-- encrypted browsing history

 - darkmode